 A 'win-win'

-Solar farm yields affordable, sustainable energy for MTE members
+Solar farm yields affordable, sustainable energy for MTE members while supporting local agriculture

 A solar farm in Rutherford County’s Christiana community began harvesting the sun’s rays last June.
 The initiative provides an additional energy source to help MTE meet members’ growing demand for power.
-At the same time,
+At the same time, it diversifies the co-op’s energy generation mix, giving members access to renewable electricity.

 A third benefit provides even better news: This solar power is saving the co-op money on its wholesale power costs.

-“This isn’t solar for the sake of solar — this renewable energy is having a positive impact on the affordability of the
+“This isn’t solar for the sake of solar — this renewable energy is having a positive impact on the affordability of the electricity we deliver to members,” said Brandon Wagoner, MTE’s vice president of strategy execution and analytics.

-The co-op has exclusive access to the bargain-priced electricity the solar array yields — despite investing nothing to construct the project or footing the bill for its operation.“There’s no downside here.
-This project is a win-win for co-op members,” Wagoner said.
+The co-op has exclusive access to the bargain-priced electricity the solar array yields — despite investing nothing to construct the project or footing the bill for its operation.

 Striking a good deal

-The Christiana solar farm began as part of a larger initiative involving the Tennessee Valley Authority, the primary generator of electricity distributed by MTE.
+The Christiana Solar Farm project began as part of a larger initiative involving the Tennessee Valley Authority (TVA), the primary generator of electricity distributed by MTE.
+When studies and industry analyses confirmed that new utility-scale renewable projects could deliver power at a lower cost than traditional sources, TVA began collaborating with MTE to incorporate solar projects into its energy mix.

-The opportunity to deliver cost effective energy that’s renewable doesn’t happen very often, Wagoner explained.
+The opportunity to deliver cost-effective energy that’s renewable doesn’t happen very often, Wagoner explained.
 “The cost of everything is going up and up.
 So, when you have a chance to do something that can bring costs down, you jump on it.”

 This led MTE to sign a solar agreement with Silicon Ranch, a national leader in the installation and operation of utility-scale solar projects.
 On behalf of MTE, the Nashville-based company agreed to fund, construct, own, operate and maintain a solar farm within the co-op’s service area.

-“Solar can be very expensive, so this partnership with Silicon Ranch was a
+“Solar can be very expensive, so this partnership with Silicon Ranch was a great opportunity for us,” Wagoner said.

-The Christiana project’s best financial benefits are still to come, Wagoner believes.
-“While it doesn’t immediately lower the co-op’s existing rates, incorporating a nontraditional power source into the energy mix can help us manage costs to
+“While it doesn’t immediately lower the co-op’s existing rates, incorporating a non-traditional power source into the energy mix can help us manage costs to keep rates stable,” he said.

 Cost-efficient sustainability

-Beyond the affordability factor, the solar facility addresses the concerns of members who want to be responsible with
+Beyond the affordability factor, the solar facility addresses the concerns of members who want to be responsible with their energy use, Wagoner said.

 “Some of our members are very conscious of the climate impact associated with energy,” he said.
 “The Christiana project allows us to be a good steward of member resources while also diversifying our energy generation portfolio to give these members the sustainability they want.”

-enough to replace the wholesale power used by about 500 member homes per year, Wagoner estimates.
+The Rutherford County solar farm is projected to generate about 7,200 megawatt hours of power annually.
+That’s enough to replace the wholesale power used by about 500 member homes per year, Wagoner estimates.

 Checking the boxes

-Wagoner says the renewable energy project addresses the co-op’s core objectives.
 “It’s affordable, reliable, safe and helps MTE make good on our promise to provide outstanding member service,” he continued.
 “It checks all the boxes.”
-MTE’s reliance on cost-effective renewables will continue to expand.

-The Christiana site is one of two projects in development with Silicon Ranch.
+MTE’s reliance on cost-effective renewable energy will continue to expand.
+The Christiana site is one of two projects the co-op is developing in partnership with Silicon Ranch.
 The second, a site in Cumberland County, will be the largest solar facility to serve a local power company directly in the Tennessee Valley.
 Construction is slated for completion in late 2027.